-Although the COVID-19 pandemic has drastically affected all of our lives this year, there are currently no plans to close any of Utah's 2020-2021 waterfowl hunts.
+Although the COVID-19 pandemic has drastically affected all of our lives this year, there are currently no plans to close any of Utah's 2021-2022 waterfowl hunts.

-With that said, there are federal, state and local regulations beyond our control, and we have no way to know exactly which regulations will be in place this fall.
+With that said, there may be federal, state and local regulations beyond our control, and we have no way to know exactly which regulations will be in place this fall.